-This section describes how the cold-start and hot-running rescale factors and the EC/PM{2.5} fraction determined in Section 4.2.5 are combined to create the PM emission factors used in MOVES for model years 2004 and later.
+This section describes how the cold-start and hot-running rescale factors and the EC/PM ${2.5}$ fraction determined in Section 4.2.5 are combined to create the PM emission factors used in MOVES for model years 2004 and later.
 Here, the emission rates are derived without accounting for the implementation of new emission standards.
 Sections 4.2.7 and 4.2.8, describe how the Tier 3 and LEV-III standards are applied to the PM emission rates.

-Thus far, the discussion of PM rates for light-duty vehicles for model years 2004 and later has divided these vehicles by fuel injection technology, however, MOVES does not currently accommodate partitioning emission rates for a given regClass by engine technology.
+Thus far, the discussion of PM rates for light-duty vehicles for model years 2004 and later has divided these vehicles by fuel injection technology; however, MOVES does not currently accommodate partitioning emission rates for a given regClass by engine technology.
 Rather, fleet-average rates must be entered into the emissionRateByAge table.
 Therefore, average PM emission rates were calculated for each model year using weights for the PFI and GDI emission factors determined from vehicle production volumes.

-4.2.6.1 Vehicle Population Data for Model Years 2004 - 2016
+4.2.6.1 Vehicle Population Data for Model Years 2004 and Later

-For model years 2004 through 2016, the annual EPA Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends Report provides data on the relative production volumes of vehicles with different engine technologies.
-80 Tables 5.3.2 and 5.3.3 of the report include the proportions of the light-duty car and truck populations that have PFI and GDI engines.
-This data is shown by the symbols plotted Figure 4-25.
+For model years 2004 through 2020, the annual EPA Automotive Trends Report provides data on the relative production volumes of vehicles with different engine technologies.
+The report's associated interactive data browser provides the proportions of the light-duty car and truck populations that have PFI and GDI engines.
+For model years 2021 and later, the EPA CCEMS Post Processing Tool was applied to data from runs of the CAFE Compliance and Effects Modeling System (CCEMS, or CAFE model) to extract modeled future population fractions of GDI and PFI vehicles for both light-duty cars and trucks.
+These data were used in the Revised 2023 and Later Model Year Light-Duty Vehicle Greenhouse Gas Emissions Standards Rulemaking.
+The combined historical data, and modeled future populations are illustrated in Figure 4-25 represented by solid and dashed lines respectively.
 These proportions were used directly to weight the fleet-average PM emission rates from PFI and GDI vehicles.